Gawharshad University

 Gawharshad University (GU) is an institution of higher education in Kabul, Afghanistan.

 History

-People and government of Afghanistan, after overthrow of the Taliban regime in 2001, started reconstruction and rebuilding in different aspects including higher education section.
-According to the policy of present government, private sectors are allowed to participate in different section including the higher education, in this context more than 80 private universities are active in Kabul and many other provinces such as Mazar-e- Sharif, Herat, Jalabad, Qandahar, Ghazni etc. Gawharshad University is the most successful and well known one, and its activities are under the Afghan Ministry of Higher Education.
+After the overthrow of the Taliban regime in 2001, the people and government of Afghanistan started reconstruction and rebuilding different sectors, including higher education.
+According to government policy, private sectors are allowed to participate in different sections including higher education.
+More than 80 private universities are active in Kabul and many other provinces such as Mazar-e-Sharif, Herat, Jalalabad, Qandahar, and Ghazni.
+Gawharshad University is the most successful and well known one, and its activities are under the Afghan Ministry of Higher Education.

-GU was established as a small non-profit private University in 2010 by Dr.Sima Samar; the current head of Afghanistan Independent Human Rights Commission (AIHRC).
-The vision of this institute was to provide quality education to the down-trodden and the underprivileged segments of society.
-Therefore, GU started its journey in providing quality higher education at a very affordable rate.
-It started giving a special discount to all female students.
-The vision seemed adventurous given the difficult situation in the country and very meager resources.
-However, now after four years of continued institutional survival and the demonstration of expansion and growth, it has been obvious that GU has well started moving forward towards a successful future of further striving for progressive social development.
+GU was established as a small non-profit private University in 2010 by Sima Samar; the current head of Afghanistan Independent Human Rights Commission (AIHRC).